 For someone who smokes marijuana on an occasional basis, such as a few times a month, a drug test should show no signs of use three to five days after stopping.

 Users who smoke marijuana multiple times a day, however, can generate a positive test result for 15 to 30 days on average.
+Click here to meet marijuana smokers near you.

 While not smoking marijuana for a month will usually result in a negative drug test, marijuana usage can be identified in strands of your hair up to several months after last use.